C Back to top

 The sum of paid claims and change in provision for claims outstanding.
 Includes the claims costs for the insured events during the year regardless if they have been paid during the same year or not.

-When the insured event occures the benefit paid to the named beneficiaries in insurance contracts or to the unnamed third party.
+When the insured event occurs the benefit paid to the named beneficiaries in insurance contracts or to the unnamed third party.

 One of the most significant key figures in P&C insurance describing the efficiency of operations.
 It is calculated as the sum of loss ratio and expense ratio.
 Combined ratio is expressed as a percentage.